lfost42/BrailleOrder/README.md

 # BrailleOrder
 Braille transcribers are required to sort a list of symbols into braille order for the "Special Symbols Page" in each book.
 It is a tedious task which is done by hand using the following reference chart.
-Note: ASCII-braille is viewed as braille fonts in braille transcription programs.
-These are the characters without braille font: abcdefghijklmnopqrstuvxyz&=(!)*<%?:$]\\[w1234567890/+#>'-@^_\".;,"
+Note: ASCII-braille is viewed as braille fonts in braille transcription programs.*

 ![alt braille](https://github.com/lfost42/BrailleOrder/blob/main/BrailleOrder/obj/Chart.png?raw=true "Chart")